StanEffy/bikery/README.md

 # Bikery - roll the HEL out of here!

+http://52.47.173.43:8080/ - this is where you can have a look on a working app.
+(Combined node + react deployed to AWS EC2)

 This is a project based on a dataset which consisted of three months of lovely bike journeys around Helsinki.
 The collection of the documents is about 3 000 000, so you can easily learn some patterns in paths in the city and always be on trend.